 For the purposes of St. John’s residency requirements, credits earned in the Rome Summer Program are not considered optional summer credits and may not be used to reduce the tuition charge for any semester below 12 credits for full-time students or below eight credits for part-time students.
 Full-tuition scholarships do not cover the cost of tuition for the Rome Summer Program.

-To apply to the program, please complete and return the application form.
+To apply to the program, please complete and the application form.
 We accept applications and admit students to the program on a rolling basis.
-The admissions deadline is April 30, 2014.
+The application deadline is Friday, March 31, 2017.

 In addition to the main application, students from other law schools must submit:

-- An original transcript in a sealed envelope sent directly to St. John’s Office of Transnational Programs;
+- An original transcript in a sealed envelope sent directly to the St. John’s Law Registrar’s office;

 - A written statement from the Dean’s Office of the applicant’s law school certifying that the applicant: